 Out of the mud, beautiful gifts can emerge…

-Eileen Mahoney, Interfaith Reverend and creator of Viriditas: Greening of the Soul, and Deirdre McKenna, Creative Services Manager for Lenox Chamber, will co-chair.
-Art teachers Karen Romeo-Leger and Alexa Bermudez will present the theme to students.
-The project will culminate in an art show in the Welles Gallery, Lenox Library, 11/22 through 12/6, 2022.
-Works in a variety of 2D & 3D media will be on display.
-Three scholarship awards will be given to Senior students, chosen by a panel of jurors, for works that demonstrate artistic excellence.
+Eileen Mahoney, Interfaith Reverend and creator of Viriditas: Greening of the Soul, and Deirdre McKenna, Creative Services Manager for Lenox Chamber, co-chaired.
+Art teachers Karen Romeo-Leger and Alexa Bermudez presented the theme to students.
+The project culminated in an art show in the Welles Gallery, Lenox Library, on view through 12/16/2022.
+Works in a variety of 2D & 3D media are on display.
+Three scholarships were awarded to Senior students, chosen by a panel of jurors, for works that demonstrated artistic excellence. ($250 First Place, $100 for each Honorable Mention).
+Additionally, each grade will be given $100 to donate to a community organization of their choice.

 This art show is supported by The Lenox Cultural District, The Lenox Chamber of Commerce, and Trinity Church, Lenox.